Consensys/verax-documentation/developer-guides/for-attestation-issuers/encoding-attestation-data.md

 {% endcode %}

-Which can be thought of as this sort of nested struct:
+Which can be thought of as this nested struct:

 ```solidity
 struct Preferences {